Formalities for selling a used boat, who does what ?

 The procedure is the same as in the first case.

-You are now the proud owner of a pleasure boat and you must now register it.
-Registration is mandatory for both new and used boats.
+You are now the proud owner of a pleasure boat, and you need to register it.
+Registration is compulsory for both new and used boats.

-This request is to be made by the buyer of the boat and depends on its length (less than, equal to or greater than 7 m) and its administrative horsepower (less than or equal to 22 HP).
+This application must be made by the buyer of the boat, and depends on its length (less than, equal to or greater than 7 m) and its horsepower (less than, equal to or greater than 22 hp).

-These procedures can be done by mail (registered mail with return receipt) or directly in the office, within your department.
+These procedures can be carried out by post (registered mail with acknowledgement of receipt) or directly at your local office.

 Length < 7 m and engine power < 22 HP